 Some seating has specific technology to improve cooling.
 This includes the new JAY Fusion with Cryo™ Technology.
 This cushion has the comfort and positioning advantages of a high risk level cushion, but can reduce skin temperatures for up to seven hours.
 This happens via a fluid pad designed specifically to transit heat away from the body.

 The J3 HV back has compact battery-powered technology to provide heat and cooling to the user.

-Like all aspects of a custom configured wheelchair and seating system, working collaboratively with the client is the best path to achieving well-considered and client-directed outcomes.
+Like all aspects of the seating and wheeled mobility provision process, working collaboratively with the client is the best path to achieving well-considered and client-directed outcomes.

 Faith Brown is an HCPC registered Occupational Therapist with a postgraduate certificate in Postural Management for People with Complex Disabilities from Oxford Brookes University.
 She is a member of PMG (Posture and Mobility Group).

 - O'Goshi K., Tabata N., Sato Y., Tagami H. (2000).
 Comparative study of the efficacy of various moisturizers on the skin of the ASR miniature swine.
 Skin Pharmacol Appl Skin Physiol.
 2000 Mar-Apr;13(2):120-7.
 DOI: 10.1159/000029916